 We are using Spring Boot 2.0 too 💻!

-Currently here at 47 North Labs we are implementing different services and also an in-house developed product(s).
-We decided to use Spring Boot 2.0 and we already have a blog post about Deploy Spring Boot Application on Google Cloude with GitLab.
+Currently, here at N47, we are implementing different services and also an in-house developed product(s).
+We decided to use Spring Boot 2.0 and we already have a blog post about Deploy Spring Boot Application on Google Cloud with GitLab.
 Check it out and if you have any questions, feel free to use the commenting functionality 💬.

-Spring boot 2.0 require Java 8 as minimum version and it is also support Java 9. if you are using Java 7 or earlier and want to use Spring Boot 2.0 version then its not possible, you have to upgrade to Java 8 or 9. also Spring Boot 1.5 version will not support Java 9 and new latest version of Java.
+Spring boot 2.0 requires Java 8 as minimum version and it also supports Java 9. if you are using Java 7 or earlier and want to use Spring Boot 2.0 version then it’s not possible, you have to upgrade to Java 8 or 9. also Spring Boot 1.5 version will not support Java 9 and new latest version of Java.

-Spring Boot 2.1 has also supports Java 11. it has continuous integration configured to build and test Spring Boot against the latest Java 11 release.
+Spring Boot 2.1 has also supported Java 11. it has continuous integration configured to build and test Spring Boot against the latest Java 11 release.

 Spring Boot’s Gradle plugin 🔌 has been mostly rewritten to enable a number of significant improvements.
 Spring Boot 2.0 now requires Gradle 4.x.

 Third-party Library Upgrades

 Spring Boot builds on Spring Framework.
 Spring Boot 2.0 requires Spring Framework 5, while Spring Boot 2.1 requires Spring Framework 5.1.

 Spring Boot has upgraded to the latest stable releases of other third-party jars wherever it possible.
 Some notable dependency upgrades in 2.0 release include: